drghirlanda/alex/Manual.md

   - circle: radius in pixels

+  - text: the text to be displayed

   - image or sound: name of file in the Media folder containing the desired image or sound.

-- **Color**: the color of squares and circles.
+- **Color**: the color of squares, circles, or text.
 For images and sounds this field is ignored.
 Colors can either be named or given as an RGB triplet.
 As the latter are themselves comma-separated lists, they need to be double-quoted in the CSV file (spreadhseet software will do this for you).

 - **XOffset** and **YOffset**: offsets from the center of the screen, in pixel.
 In the example, all stimuli are centered.